-What permissions are needed in order for TEACHERS to allow students to use ClassDojo?
+What permissions are needed in order for teachers to allow students to use ClassDojo student accounts?

-The Children’s Online Privacy Protection Act (COPPA) protects the online privacy of children under the age of 13 and requires ClassDojo to obtain parental consent or notice (as appropriate) prior (with limited exceptions) to the collection, use and disclosure of that child's personal information.
-Due to the requirements of COPPA and similar to other cloud-based educational tools, ClassDojo requires that schools obtain parental consent if they allow students under the age of 13 to create students accounts in the classroom to use features such as the Student Stories feature.
-If a student create an account at home on ClassDojo, this account must be first set-up by the student’s parent and ClassDojo will obtain parental consent directly from the parent.
+The Children’s Online Privacy Protection Act (COPPA) protects the online privacy of children under the age of 13 and requires ClassDojo to obtain parental consent or notice (as appropriate) prior (with limited exceptions) to the collection, use, and disclosure of that child's personal information.
+Due to the requirements of COPPA and similar to other cloud-based educational tools, ClassDojo requires that schools obtain parental consent if they set up student accounts on behalf of their students and allow students under the age of 13 to access students accounts in the classroom to use features such as Student Stories.
+ClassDojo obtains parental consent directly from a child’s parent if the parent (and not the teacher) sets up their child’s account, or if a student creates his or her own account on ClassDojo, after receiving a unique code from their teacher.
+For more details on how we obtain parental consent directly from parents, please see our FAQ.

 Teachers may obtain parental consent in what is commonly referred to as "school consent" under COPPA, where teachers have certified that they have directly received parent consent for their child to use ClassDojo for education purposes at the school.
 For schools in the United States, ClassDojo provides a template to help schools obtain “school consent,” but it’s up to schools to determine how best to use it, to fill it with their own contact information and information about the services they enable, and to share it along with the resources for parents below.
 For more information on "school consent" under COPPA, please see the FTC's FAQ Section M.